-SFLS Overview - Law School in San Francisco Bay Area, CA
+Historic Law School with Campuses in San Francisco Bay Area and San Diego

 Program & Degrees

-San Francisco Law School serving the Bay Area and San Diego offers an evening part-time legal program (JD).
+Our San Francisco Law School serving the Bay Area and San Diego offers an evening part-time Juris Doctor degree program.

-The part-time law school program, available on campuses in the San Francisco Bay Area and in San Diego, takes four years to complete with classes held four nights a week – Mondays through Thursdays.
-Moot Court, Bar Examination preparation classes, and other courses are offered in the summer.
-Electives are also often offered on the weekend.
+Our part-time law school program, available on campuses in the San Francisco Bay Area and in San Diego, takes four years to complete with classes held four evenings a week.
+Moot Court, Bar Examination preparation classes, and other courses may be offered during the summer term.
+Electives may also be offered on weekends.

-Study at an Affordable Law School in the San Francisco Bay Area and San Diego
+An Affordable Law School in the San Francisco Bay Area and San Diego

-- Financial aid and scholarship assistance is available for qualifying law students.
+- Financial aid and scholarships are available for qualifying law students.

 The Mission of San Francisco Law School